 Naturopathy (& Nutrition)

-Naturopathy beleives that the body is self healing providing there are no obstructions preventing this.
-Naturopaths look for underlying causes for your symptoms including physical, mental and biochemical causes.
-The main treatments are naturopathic nutrition and diet, hydrotherapy, relaxation and stress reduction techniques, gentle manipulation or mobilisation including fascial and dural release.
+Naturopathy is the belief that the body is self healing, providing there are no obstructions preventing this.
+Naturopaths look for underlying causes for your symptoms.
+These might include physical, mental and biochemical causes.
+The main treatments are:

 For more information please see here:About Naturopathic Medicine | Bastyr University